 That’s exactly what you get with HWY 301, an alternate route to I-95.
 We’ve long known the secret of skipping the interstate to avoid the traffic jams and choose scenic HWY 301 to get around the backups.

 But, HWY 301 is more than an alternate route.
 This road served as the historic byway connecting many small towns in eastern North Carolina that exist mostly because of cotton farming and the tobacco industry.
 While those industries have largely given way to subdivisions and sweet potato farms, the charm of these small towns has not changed.
+If you’re road tripping on the East Coast, this is a great route to use.

 Drive this scenic route, famous for the 301 Endless Yard Sale, to discover small town, southern Americana.
 And while you’re at it, enjoy the break from highway gridlock!